Before you apply for your first credit card

 If you are over 5/24 and/or have all of the 5/24 cards you want, the next best cards will be the best current sign up bonus offers and/or cards that earn the miles and points needed to book your vacation goal!
 If you do not have a specific goal, American Express Membership Rewards is another good reward currency to collect.

 American Express Membership Rewards is another good program to focus on because there are several airline transfer partners.
 The Platinum Cards (business and personal) often offer targeted high sign up bonuses.
-Don’t be so quick to throw away those things you get in the mail because you may get an offer for 100,000 points!
-That is definitely a 100,000 sign up bonus I would highly encourage you take.
+Don’t be so quick to throw away those things you get in the mail because you may get an offer for 100,000 points or more!
+That is definitely a 100,000 sign up bonus I would highly encourage you to take.
 There is a high annual fee, but it is pretty easy to justify the fee, especially for the first year when you are earning a large sign up bonus.
 100,000 Amex points can get you a round trip business class ticket to Europe if you use the right airline transfer partners!

 I keep a list of sign up offers that I find most valuable on the current offers page.

 Annual fees-don’t let them scare you!